Government Works for You – and You Have the Right to Inspect that Work

 At SNW, we have extensive experience challenging Open Meetings Law violations.
 Read Scott Sternberg’s comments on alleged Open Meetings Law Violations by the City of New Orleans and a local charter school board.

 The Louisiana Open Meetings Law provides remedies to a citizen whose rights have been violated, and provides for attorneys’ fees and costs in many situations.
-Contact Sternberg, Naccari & White, LLC for your free consultation on open meetings law violations.
+Contact Sternberg, Naccari & White for your free consultation on open meetings law violations.